 - 2. Reasons for stopping the clock: Stops in the clock are neither routine nor automatic.
 They are possible only in certain exceptional cases.
 There are essentially two criteria for stopping the clock: - a.
 Childbirth or adoption of a child.
 One or both parents or guardians may apply. - b.
 Other factors beyond the employee's control that significantly detract from the employee's academic record.
 Although it is not possible to enumerate all of these factors, a few examples include (a) severe illness or disability, (b) natural disasters such as floods or fires, and (c) faculty who have taken leave under the Family Medical Leave Act. - 3.
 Failure to make adequate progress toward tenure is not an adequate justification for stopping the clock. - 4.
 The Process: Stopping the clock requires an explicit, written request from the affected employee submitted to the Department Promotion and Tenure Committee and the Department Chair simultaneously.
 The request must specify the reason for stopping the clock.
 The written request need not reveal highly personal details; however, the employee should be willing to provide enough information to make a persuasive case under one of the criteria listed above.
+Part of the written request must include any alterations to the criteria for the annual faculty evaluation.
+Altered criteria may involve lowering minimum percentages of teaching, scholarship, and/or service in a typical faculty evaluation; the Chair and the college Dean must approve any such reductions.
 The Department Chair must then forward the request, with the independent recommendations of the Department Promotion and Tenure Committee and the Department Chair, to the college Dean.
+The Department Promotion and Tenure Committee should not address any requested alterations to the annual evaluation criteria.
 The college Dean then forwards the request, with a recommendation, to the Office of Academic Affairs.
-The PVPAA shall notify the employee in writing of the decision, and send copies of the decision to the Dean, Department Chair, and Department Promotion and Tenure Committee.
+The PVPAA shall notify the employee in writing of the decision, and send copies of the decision to the Dean, Department Chair, and

+Department Promotion and Tenure Committee.
 All decisions shall be handled expeditiously.